cotes2020/jekyll-theme-chirpy/_posts/51AI/AIML/2023-04-24-AI_Security.md

 - prompt a model to behave like a calculator, it may get the answer wrong, depending on the difficulty of the problem.

+- LLMs do not carry out mathematical operations.
+  - just predict the next best token based on their training
+  - can easily get the answer wrong.

 - For example
   - ask the model to carry out a division problem.
   - The model returns a number close to the correct answer, but it's incorrect.

-    - LLMs do not carry out mathematical operations.

-    - just trying to predict the next best token based on their training, and can easily get the answer wrong.

 ---